 The Auckland Archery Club was established in the 1860s, in grounds adjacent to Grafton Road and Stanley Street that eventually became part of the Auckland Domain.
 They were active from the early 1860’s and shot near the Auckland Bowling Club for many years.

-Sid Mitchener had taken up archery during his war years.
-He organised a lease for the Club at One Tree Hill, and built the clubhouse.
-Initially just a shed in a field, he organised the first clubhouse to be built in 1946.
+Sid Mitchener took up archery during his war years as the Armed Forces practiced archery in order to keep up their marksmanship but save on ammunition.
+He organised a lease for the Club at One Tree Hill, and built the clubhouse in 1946.

 The clubhouse was wired and watered in the 1950’s, led by Merlin Stewart, the secretary of the club at the time.